GHSP to Debut Multifunction Control and Haptics Shifters at the Consumer Electronics Show

 If you would like to get a first-hand look at the Multifunction Control Shifter or the Haptics Shifter, sign up for GHSP’s V.I.P.
 Virtual Reality Experience by emailing Erin Vanderklok at firstname.lastname@example.org.

 GHSP is a privately-owned company based in Grand Haven, Mich., that specializes in the design and manufacturing of innovative control systems and technology solutions primarily for the automobile and high-end appliance industries.
 Founded in 1924, GHSP has locations in North America, Europe and Asia.
-GHSP is a portfolio company within JSJ Corporation, a growth firm with global manufacturing, distribution and service businesses that focus on highly technical skills to deliver engineered solutions.
+GHSP is a portfolio business within JSJ Corporation, a growth firm with global manufacturing, distribution and service businesses that focus on highly technical skills to deliver engineered solutions.
 Learn more at GHSP.com and JSJcorp.com.